mikepierre/Java8-CheatSheet/README.md

 ### Primitive-Type Streams

-Wrappers (like Stream<Integer>) are inefficients.
+Wrappers (like Stream<Integer>) are inefficient.
 It requires a lot of unboxing and boxing for each element.
 Better to use `IntStream`, `DoubleStream`, etc.

 **Creation**